-Despite the intriguing title this article is not going to deal with the Free Energy conspiracy theory, but with the actual possibility of exponential decline in solar energy production costs in line with a parallel decline in energy storage costs.
+Despite the intriguing title this essay is not going to deal with thermodynamic definitions and neither with speculative Free Energy generators, but with the actual possibility of exponential decline in solar energy production costs in line with a parallel decline in energy storage costs to near zero values.
 Looking at modern economy we see a complex interdependent system bound in a matrix of positive and negative feedbacks.
 In many cases, product demand is driving a healthy competition, making manufacturers and supplies to decrease costs, streamline and innovate, consistently bringing cheaper and better products to consumers.
 Notably, the price of economically sustainable products is not only the function of demand and supply, but also of manufacturing expenditures.
 Interestingly, the costs of crude materials and the costs of processing can be roughly defined by the amount of energy invested.
 Here, we would ask whether one can analyze a long-term trend in manufacturing expenditures and essentially market prices of products, based on long-term energy cost projections.

 Typically, when a person is aiming to buy a product, he takes a look into his wallet or his digital account and decides whether he is ready to pay the price.
 In case the price is too expensive, the competitive free market allows one to look for a cheaper alternative, whereas in non-competitive markets there is a fixed price.
 The cost of a product is thus a game of demand and supply - a fact which is known to any person, who has studied the basics of micro-economy.
 This is though not the whole picture, as market cost of a product is ought to be greater than its production cost in order to create profit for manufacturer and thus be economically sustainable.
 In many cases, product demand is driving a healthy supply competition, making manufacturers and wholesalers to decrease costs, streamline and innovate, consistently bringing cheaper and better products to consumers.
 Rarely, however, it happens that certain products become too expensive for an average citizen (what we call a market failure), but states take action to either supply those via the government apparatus or provide subsidies to keep such products within the reach of their citizens.
 In such cases, monopolization is usually taking place, creating price stability but also resulting market stagnation, which is in turn suppressing innovation.
 The bottom line of this basic micro-economic discussion is that the price of economically sustainable products is not only the function of demand and supply, but also of manufacturing expenditures.